Everstake Home

 Are The Blockchain Networks Ready?

-The protocols those validators participate in do not yet have deployed post-quantum alternatives for their consensus-critical cryptography.
+The protocols those validators participate in do not yet have deployed post-quantum blockchain security for their consensus-critical cryptography.
 And the aggregation problem central to networks like Ethereum has no fully production-ready post-quantum solution.

 However, in terms of industry awareness and architectural planning, the answer is yes.
 The blockchain community is arguably more aware of the quantum threat than the traditional banking sector or the general public.